ezramekuria/ezraportfoilo/README.md

 # ezraportfoilo
-This is my personal portfoilo
+This is my personal portfoilo period